-However I can definitely see how it may be recommended to keep it in the fridge as some people may complain that it takes too long for it to “grow” from a complete dry state.
+However, I can definitely see how it may be recommended to keep it in the fridge as some people may complain that it takes too long for it to “grow” from a completely dry state.
 Keeping it in the fridge would indeed shorten that time by a lot and make it more readily for use.
-But you mind that you might be replacing it more often by doing that.
+But mind that you might be replacing it more often by doing that.

 Another problem is fear of squeezing it.
-Note that is says “be careful not to wring it out” like you would with a towel, squeezing on the other hand is totally fine and a must!
+Note that it says “be careful not to wring it out” like you would with a towel, squeezing, on the other hand, is totally fine and a must!